adazem009/SMC-Console/README.md

 # SMC-Console
 A debugging tool for SMC Computer.
-Can be used as a BIOS (default setting), or as a program in EarthOS (to debug EMC).
+Can be used as a BIOS (default setting), or as a program in EarthOS (to debug EMC) - with some changes in the source code.

 ## Building from source